angelk2810/Landing-page-Shri-Ashtalakshmi-Electicals-/README.md

-⚡ Sri Astalakshmi Electricals Website
+# ⚡ Sri Astalakshmi Electricals

-A modern, premium, and responsive website built for Sri Astalakshmi Electricals, a trusted electrical retail shop in Dindigul with 12 Years in Business.
+### Official Business Website

-🌟 Overview
+This is the official live website of **Sri Astalakshmi Electricals**, a trusted electrical retail showroom in Dindigul with over **12 Years in Business**.

-This project represents a high-end digital presence for a leading electrical showroom.
+The website is actively used by the business to showcase products, provide contact access, and enable direct customer enquiries via WhatsApp.

-The website is designed with a classy, modern UI and smooth navigation experience.
+---

-🚀 Features
+## 🚀 Website Features

-Premium modern UI/UX design
+- Premium modern UI/UX
-Fully responsive (mobile-first)
+- Fully responsive (mobile-first)
-Smooth scrolling navigation
+- Smooth scrolling single-page experience
-Dynamic sticky navbar behavior
+- Dynamic sticky navigation
-Category-based product browsing
+- Product category browsing
-Image-rich product galleries
+- Image-rich galleries
-WhatsApp enquiry integration
+- WhatsApp click-to-chat enquiry system
-SEO-friendly structure
+- SEO-friendly structure
-Clean and scalable architecture
+- Clean and scalable architecture

-📂 Website Sections
+---

-Home
+## 🎯 Purpose of the Website

-Categories
+This website serves as:

-Gallery
+- The official digital presence of the shop
-About Us
+- A product showcase platform
-Contact
+- A direct customer enquiry system
-All major sections are accessible directly from the homepage with smooth navigation.
+- A trust-building brand identity platform

-🛠️ Built With
+It reflects the professionalism, reliability, and 12+ years of business credibility of Sri Astalakshmi Electricals.

-Modern HTML structure
+---

-CSS (responsive & styled components)
+## 📌 Status

-Smooth scroll & interactive UI behavior
+🟢 Live & In Use
-WhatsApp click-to-chat integration
+🟢 Actively serving customers

-🎯 Purpose
+🟢 Maintained for scalability and updates

-To create a premium digital showroom experience that reflects the quality, trust, and professionalism of Sri Astalakshmi Electricals.
+---